-Payment is limited by the IHP's performance for the participation year against identified quality measures., and the these quality measures are reflective of the populations, capabilities and services provided by the IHP providers, for Medical Assistance enrolled patients attributed to the delivery system for the participation year.
+Payment is limited by the IHP's performance for the participation year against identified quality measures., and tThese quality measures are reflective of the populations, capabilities and services provided by the IHP providers, for Medical Assistance enrolled patients attributed to the delivery system for the participation year.
 The payment for the year is based on the difference between the annual expected, or target, total cost of care (TCOC) and the actual, realized TCOC for the core services, plus the TCOC for additional services agreed upon by the Department and the IHP demonstration provider, for the population attributed to the demonstration provider.

 Gain-sharing and loss-sharing will occur only if the IHP provider achieves a 2% or greater savings or loss between the target total cost of care and the actual, realized total cost of care.
 Payment will be different between virtual and integrated delivery models.
-Payment for virtual delivery models includes gain-sharing, with the option to include loss-sharing; payment for integrated models includes both gain-sharing and loss-sharing.
+Payment for virtual delivery models includes gain-sharing, with the option to include loss-sharing; payment for integrated models includes both gain sharing and loss sharing.
 For integrated models, and for virtual models in which the IHP entity elects to accept loss-sharing, payment can be positive or negative.
-The determination of both the base and the target TCOC includes both fee-for-service and managed care enrollees, but the STATE: MINNESOTA Effective: January 1, 2018 TN: 17-25 Approved: 5/2/18 Supersedes: 15-15 (13-01, 11-31)
+The determination of both the base and the target TCOC includes both fee-for-service and managed care enrollees, but the payment under this section of the state plan includes only the amount related to the providers' ratio of gain/loss for fee-for-service enrollees to the total Medicaid population attributed to the demonstration provider.
+Final payments/recoveries will be made no more than 15 months after all necessary data is received in final form.

-Integrated Health Partnership (IHP) Demonstration, Payment Adjustment (continued).
+29. Integrated Care Models (FFS Primary Care Case Management) Integrated Health Partnership (IHP) Demonstration Program, Payment Adjustment (continued).